Wiserlightning/Wiserlightning/README.md

 # Hello, I'm Neil Sachdeva! 👋

+## Website

+Here is my website where you can see what current projects I am working on and what is going on in my life.

+- [My Personal Website](https://wiserlightning.github.io/): This is currently under maintenance.

 ## About Me

 I'm Neil, a Computer Engineering student at the University of Waterloo.
 I have a keen interest in machine learning and enjoy exploring its applications.
 Constantly eager to expand my skillset, I'm always seeking opportunities to learn new technologies and stay up-to-date with the latest advancements.
 Passionate about combining my engineering background with the power of AI, I strive to contribute to cutting-edge projects and make a positive impact in the field.